lifeinink/my-e-cv/markdown/customised_news_podcast.md

     # Return the links that can be requested within existing rate limit policies
     return new_links
 ```
-2. **Fetch data**: If it's safe and we haven't reached the token limit for the news context to provide the LLM, request and extract information from the XML at that URL such as title and published date, but only save the ones published in the last 36 hours and the title is unique (to avoid crude duplicates).
+2. **Fetch data**: If it’s safe and we haven’t reached the token limit for the news context to provide the LLM, request and extract information from the XML at that URL such as title and published date, but only save the ones published in the last 36 hours and with unique titles (to avoid crude duplicates).
-3. **Extract content**: Extract the content of articles and newsletters using beautiful soup, if necessary crawling to the article website.
+3. **Extract content**: Extract the content of articles and newsletters using BeautifulSoup4.
+If necessary, crawl to the article website.
 Stored it in JSON format.
 ```python
 #Get news content from article website
 def fetch_article_content(url):